ejarquin22/Intro-to-CS/README.md

 # Intro-to-CS

-This aims to serve as a dictionary of past work.
+This repository aims to serve as a collection of past work.

 Class: Intro to Computer Science